Yevhenns/pizza-app-router/README.md

 ## Description

-Full-stack app with Google auth for ordering food and receiving order via email.
+Full-stack PWA app with Google auth for ordering food and receiving order via email.
 The user can view the order history.

 ## Installation